 W2 Employee Advantages

 - Company Culture – W2 employees work regular business hours in your location, making it possible to train them in company culture and other important policies.
-Company culture has proven to be essential for growth, but only if employees clearly understand your standards and goals.
+Company culture has proven essential for growth, but only if employees clearly understand your standards and goals.

 Key Factors That Simplify The Decision